 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-While only suitably qualified health professionals should administer POMs, using health professionals to endorse the product breaches rule 12.18 of the CAP Code (“Marketers must not use health professionals or celebrities to endorse a POM”)
+While only suitably qualified health professionals should administer POMs, using health professionals or celebrities to endorse any medicine breaches rule 12.18 of the CAP Code.

 In 2012 the ASA ruled on an ad for Botox treatments which included quotations from a qualified dental surgeon whose credentials were also included.
 The ASA ruled not only that the ad promoted POMs to the public but that the medicine was also endorsed by a medical professional (Anesis Spa, 11 July 2012).

 In 2019, the ASA ruled against a blogger who had teamed up with a brand to promote a medicine for temporary sleep problems.
 Whilst the ad was not for a POM the ASA considered whether the ad used a celebrity to endorse a medicine.
 In this case the ASA found that the beauty blogger had influence over her 30,000 followers and that for the purpose of the Code, she was a ‘celebrity’ because of that influence (Sanofi UK, 3 July 2019).

 Don’t use before and after photographs